aws-samples/serverless-patterns/apigw-lambda-bedrock-cdk-java/README.md

 ## Testing

 Test the deployed content generation API by providing a prompt.
 You can use [curl](https://curl.se/) to send a HTTP POST request to the API.
-Make sure to replace `BedrockRestApi` with the provided by CDK output which name starts with `ApiGatewayLambdaBedrockStack.LambdaBedrockAPIEncpoind` :
+Replace `BedrockRestApi` with the API URL in the CDK output, which has a name beginning with `ApiGatewayLambdaBedrockStack.LambdaBedrockAPIEncpoind` :

 ```bash
 curl -d '{"prompt": "Please calculate with step-by-step explanation: 2+2*2"}' -H 'Content-Type: application/json'  <BedrockRestApi>
 ```

 The API returns a response with generated content.
-Such as (Your output may vary):
+Your output may vary:

 ```
 {